varun-singhh/Adavanced-Todo-React-App/README.md

 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ✅Feel Free to add more Features to this todo, Just Raise an Issue and then create a pull request to get your pull request merged. if you like this concept of Todo With help of Context API and Local Storage don't forget to ⭐(star) this repository.

+🚩In case of any Issues, Create new React App by `npx create-react-app appname` and install all dependencies, and then relace src file of this repo with newly created app.